TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

     Type variables exist primarily for the benefit of static type checkers.
 They serve as the parameters for generic types as well as for generic function definitions.
-See class Generic for more information on generic types.
+See kundi Generic for more information on generic types.
 Generic functions work as follows::

        def repeat(x: T, n: int) -> Sequence[T]: